universal

 Lateral Collateral Ligament (LCL) Injury

 Your lateral collateral ligament (LCL) is a narrow and strong ligament located on the outside (lateral aspect) of the knee.
-It is one of the four ligaments that stabilise the knee joint, alongside the medial collateral ligament (MCL) and the anterior and posterior cruciate ligaments within the knee.
-It connects the top of the shin bone (tibia) to the bottom of the thigh bone (femur) and works to resist forces applied to the inside of the knee (varus forces), such as when a ball hits the inside of the leg or knee.
+It is one of the four ligaments that stabilise the knee joint, alongside the Medial Collateral Ligament (MCL) and the anterior and posterior cruciate ligaments within the knee.
+It connects the top of the shin bone (tibia) to the bottom of the thigh-bone (femur) and works to resist forces applied to the inside of the knee (varus forces), such as when a ball hits the inside of the leg or knee.
 This is much less common than impact to the outside of the knee, meaning LCL injuries occur less frequently.

 What causes a lateral collateral ligament injury?